pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/7_AMI.md

 ## Services

-- **install-cells.service**: launched at boot, when your instantiate a new Cells Ent AMI, it launches the installation process.
-After successful installation, it starts and enables the cells service, and disables itself before exiting.
+- **install-cells.service**: enabled when you instantiate a new Cells Enterprise AMI, this service launches the installation process.
+After successful configuration of your instance, it starts and enables the Cells service.
+It then disables itself before exiting.
 - **cells.service**: runs the cells server as a systemd daemon.
 The `install-cells.service` enables and starts this service when finalising the install.

 ## Tree structure